microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0/Update-MgOrganizationBranding.md

 # Update-MgOrganizationBranding

 ## SYNOPSIS
-Update the properties of the default branding object specified by the organizationalBranding resource.
+Update the navigation property branding in organization

 ## SYNTAX